 Students who earn a score close to the minimum acceptable score are allowed to appeal the retest score one time.
-An appeal requires a consultation with the academic adviser and a written request using the Request for an Appeal Form, located in the Office of Freshman Advising.
+An appeal requires a consultation with the academic adviser and a written request using the Request for Appeal Form.
 The deadline for submitting the appeal is no later than two weeks after the student's retest.
-If the appeal is granted for the writing test, the student will be asked to produce another timed writing sample that will be scored by the Achievement and Learning Center.
+If the appeal is granted for the writing test, the student will be asked to produce another timed writing sample.
 If the appeal is granted for the reading test, the student must make an appointment with the center to take the Nelson-Denny Reading Test.
 If the appeal is granted for the mathematics test, the student is to contact the ALC for an appointment, which will consist of reviewing the student's mathematical history and taking the math appeal exam.
 In all cases, the highest score (test, retest and appeal) will determine the appropriate placement.